NickKarpowicz/LightwaveExplorer/README.md

 ---
   ### How do I know which configuration to run?
   At the bottom of the window, you'll see two pulldown menus marked "Config" - these let you choose whether the simulation runs in CUDA, SYCL, or OpenMP.
 It should start set to the fastest option for your system, but if you don't have the right drivers/runtimes, it might step down to something else that is present.
-OpenMP is typically the slowest, but will run on basically any system.
+OpenMP is typically the slowest (except on Linux), but will run on basically any system.

   - If you have an Intel CPU, chances are it will have an integrated GPU, which can be used by SYCL.
 In my experience, the ones that show up as "Iris Graphics" are actually much faster than running the code on the actual CPU, while the ones named "HD Graphics" are sometimes slower.
 Just try them both.